Verizon Fios Review

 Verizon Fios vs. AT&T Fiber

 AT&T Fiber offers speeds up to 1,000 Mbps in more than twice as many states as Verizon Fios.
 In addition to being a more widely available fiber-optic network, it also includes thousands of WiFi hotspots nationwide for internet access on the go.
 What’s more, the company ranks just one point behind Fios for customer satisfaction on the 2019 ACSI Telecommunications Report.
 AT&T Fiber does have a data cap on packages offering less than 1,000 Mbps and lacks a month-to-month plan, but it’s still worth looking into if Fios isn’t available at your home.

 Verizon Fios vs. Comcast Xfinity

-The largest cable provider in the country, Xfinity now offers speeds up to 2,000 Mbps (2 Gbps), the highest top speed on our list of the best high speed internet providers.
-Two gigs is seriously fast, great for big households or heavy users that need to do a lot of streaming, gaming, and file sharing simultaneously.
+The largest cable provider in the country, Xfinity now offers speeds up to 2,000 Mbps (2 Gbps), the highest top speed on our list of the best high-speed internet providers.
+Two gigs is seriously fast, great for big households or users who need to do a lot of streaming, gaming, and file sharing simultaneously.
 Unfortunately, Gigabit Pro availability is limited, and it’s pricey (think a few hundred dollars per month), but Xfinity also offers several more modest speed tiers at affordable prices.

 Verizon Fios vs. Charter Spectrum